 Many financial professionals suggest contributing from 10 to 20 percent of your salary each year to your retirement fund.
 By increasing your contribution by 1 percent this year, you can begin the process of building up to that goal.
 So go ahead and increase your 401(k) contribution by an additional 1 percent this year (it won't hurt as much as you might think) and plan to do so again next year.

 Save an extra $50 this month

 Saving is a habit.
 The more you save, the better you get at it.
 And like most things in life, you need to stretch yourself every now and then to get even better at it.
 This month, try saving $50 more than you usually do (or more if you can, less if you can't).
 It may not sound like a lot, but it does a couple of things.

 - First, it provides a stretch goal that you can work toward meeting.
-If you can save an additional $50 in January — a month when the holiday bills start to arrive — it can help build your financial confidence even more.
+If you can save an additional $50 a month it can help build your financial confidence even more.

 - Second, you begin to "pad" your savings.
-This is particularly important when an unexpected expense strikes, like a car repair (winter months wreak havoc on cars).
+This is particularly important when an unexpected expense strikes, like a car repair.
 It could be that little extra you need in the end to keep you whole.

 Saving an extra $50 this month can help increase your financial confidence, pad your savings now, and, just as important, build momentum.
 If you can save an extra $50 this month, what can you do next month?

 Pay off your smallest debt as soon as possible